BIT-DA/VBLC/README.md

 ## Acknowledgements

 This project is based on the following open-source projects.
-We thank their authors for making the souce code publicly avaiable.
+We thank their authors for making the source code publicly available.

 - [MMSegmentation](https://github.com/open-mmlab/mmsegmentation)
 - [SegFormer](https://github.com/NVlabs/SegFormer)